cthoyt/resume/README.md

 to get the PDF of the latest build from GitHub.

-For a more full history, see my [website](https://cthoyt.com), my [Wikidata](https://www.wikidata.org/wiki/Q47475003) entrie, and my [Scholia](https://tools.wmflabs.org/scholia/author/Q47475003) page.
+For a more full history, see my [website](https://cthoyt.com), my [Wikidata](https://www.wikidata.org/wiki/Q47475003) entry, and my [Scholia](https://tools.wmflabs.org/scholia/author/Q47475003) page.

 ## Build